mrifqip29/bm-network/README.md

 - Docker and Docker Compose
 - Node.js (v14 or higher)
-- Hyperledger Fabric binaries (peer, configtxgen, fabric-ca-client)
+- **Optional:** Hyperledger Fabric binaries (peer, configtxgen, fabric-ca-client) - Can use Docker instead
-- Go (for chaincode compilation)
+- Go (for chaincode compilation - only if modifying chaincode)

 ## Setup and Run Instructions